Szturmowiec/CDDA_Sierra_Madre_mod/README.md

-# Cataclysm DDA Sierra Madre mod
+# Cataclysm: Dark Days Ahead Sierra Madre mod

 A mod for the Cataclysm: Dark Days Ahead roguelike adding Sierra Madre location from Fallout New Vegas add-on Dead Money, serving as a tribute to the best Fallout DLC ever made.